WilsonSayresLab/PcTF_differential_expression/README.md

  	Example command: $bamtools index -in sampleID.sorted.markdup.addReadGr.bam

 #### 15. Check quality of merged BAM files
+For each sample get the read stats for the merged BAM files.

+ 	Example command: bamtools stats -in sampleID.sorted.markdup.addReadGr.merge.bam

 #### 16. Differential expression using Cuffdiff
 Identify differentially expressed genes and transcripts using cuffdiff.
 Cuffdiff is used to find significant changes in transcript expression, splicing, and promoter use.
 Cuffdiff uses a gene annotation file downloaded with a sbatch script from Gencode GRCh38